Sofie's article on how to spend a week in Austria in winter helped me plan my own trip there. – Reader Anubha

 Austria is a very popular tourist destination for a multitude of reasons.
 For music and film lovers, it’s the home of Mozart, Schubert, and the iconic film The Sound of Music.
 Culture vultures can indulge in the decadent and exquisite architecture of the capital Vienna and the second city of Salzburg, but it’s when you get out of the cities that Austria really gets exciting.

-In Summer, the rolling hills and alpine valleys not only offer beautiful views, but become playgrounds for paragliding, rafting, and a whole host of adventure sports.
+In Summer, the rolling hills and alpine valleys of the Austrian Alps not only offer beautiful views, but become playgrounds for paragliding, rafting, and a whole host of adventure sports.
 In the winter months, it’s one of Europe’s favorite snowboarding and skiing destinations.
-There are plenty of things to do in Austria for all kinds of travelers.
+Visiting Austria offers plenty of things to do for all kinds of travelers.

-Check out this Austria Travel Guide to full of practical tips to plan your own Austria vacation.
+Check out this Austria Travel Guide to full of practical tips to plan your own trip to Austria.

 - Austria travel guide: quick facts